nardoz-dev/LiVeSe/docs/1stdelivery/evaluation.md

 > Idea of "More people and light implies more secure areas" is effective?
 > Can We measure Safety of roads through Ambiental Sensors and density of Points of interests in the area?

-> Device As : Network Performance(packets lost/data Rate + Power Consumption)
-> Cloud Base As:  Communication protocols with proxies and clients portal , Type of Service and Knoledge offered
-and Overall Costs(data rates exchanges with cloud platform + device/proxy cost)